vearutop/statigz/README.md

 files.
 This can be inconvenient in some cases, there is `EncodeOnInit` option to compress assets in runtime when creating file server.
 Once compressed, assets will be served directly without additional dynamic compression.

-Files with extensions ".gz", ".br", ".gif", ".jpg", ".png", ".webp" are excluded from runtime encoding by default.
+Files with extensions ".gz", ".br", ".zst", ".gif", ".jpg", ".png", ".webp" are excluded from runtime encoding by default.

 > **_NOTE:_** Compressing assets in runtime can degrade startup performance and increase memory usage to prepare and store compressed data.